Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     print(result)
     ```

+    7. By default, the task runner for Prefect is the `ConcurrentTaskRunner`, which runs in a multi-threaded mode that is incompatible with parallel/dynamic quacc workflows.
+For local testing purposes, we recommend using the `SequentialTaskRunner` instead.

+    3. We have used a short-hand notation here of `task(<function>)`.
+This is equivalent to using the `@task` decorator and defining a new function for each task.

     You can see that it is quite trivial to set up a Prefect workflow using the recipes within quacc.
 We define the full `Flow` as a function that stitches together the individual `Task` workflow steps.
 Calling `.submit()` enables concurrent execution of the tasks, which also requires the use of `.result()` to retrieve the output of the task.

     !!!
 Note

         You should not call `.result()` when passing the results of tasks to other tasks, only when interacting with the result of a task inside of the flow itself.
 Prefect will implicitly know to call `.result()` on any `PrefectFuture`.

-    !!!
-Tip

-        We have used a short-hand notation here of `task(<function>)`.
-This is equivalent to using the `@task` decorator and definining a new function for each task.

     ![Prefect UI](../images/user/prefect_tutorial1.jpg)